 When you purchase a final expense policy, you are purchasing a death benefit.
 This is a sum of money to be passed along to chosen beneficiaries upon the policyholder’s death.
 These beneficiaries will then use this money to pay off the agreed-upon expenses.

 For final expense, the death benefit can fall anywhere from $2,000 to $50,000.
-You can use it for any costs you choose—the most common, however, are funeral arrangements, medical bills, credit card payments, and estate taxes.
+You can use it for any costs you choose—the most common, however, are funeral costs, medical bills, credit card payments, and estate taxes.

 How Stroke Victims Qualify for Final Expense—Guaranteed Issue